theoreticallyjosh/logseq-plugin-harper/README.md

 - Linting diagnostics in edit mode
 - Context menu to view and apply suggestions
 - Integration with user defined dictionary
+- Add words to dictionary from the UI
 - Toggle all lint rules from configuration page

 ## Installation Guide